givingjar/filing-cabinet/files/handbook/bylaws.md

 1. Providing donors, volunteers, and businesses with new methods to discover nonprofit organizations.
 2. Creating new ways for donors, volunteers, and businesses to support nonprofit organizations.
+3. Educating the public about charitable opportunities within their fields of interest.

 ## Article III